isezen/testscript/exorde.md

 ```sh
 docker run -d --restart unless-stopped --pull always --name exorde-cli rg.fr-par.scw.cloud/exorde-labs/exorde-cli -m METAMASK_WALLET_ADDRESS -l 2
 ```
 If you choose this method, no need to install from github.
+Ignore the rest of this tutorial.

 ## Install from github